loudenvier/NetDot/README.md

 ## Usage

 Parsing is at the core of NetDot's functionality.
 You can use `DotNotation.Parse()` static method directly to parse dot notation text into a hierarchy of dictionaries and lists which can be traversed with some typecasting.
 Working with it can be a little awkward, so the best thing to do is to *deserialize* the text into strongly typed objects with `DotNotation.Deserialize<T>()`static method.
-You can also *serialize* objects back into dot notation (with many custom settings available to control de final output!) by calling `DotNotation.Serialize()` static method.
+You can also *serialize* objects to dot notation format (with many custom settings available to control de final output!) by calling `DotNotation.Serialize()` static method.

 ### Parsing